ResearchComputing/CUmulus_tutorials/tutorial2/README.md

 * Routable floating IPs: we made our application available via http port 80 which allowed us to access access instance via the Public Internet.

+> This work has been funded in part by the National Science Foundation under grant OAC-1925766